 Vim keeps a history of commands you’ve executed:

-• Type part of a command and use the up/down arrows to search through commands that start with what you’ve typed
+:and then use the up/down arrow keys to cycle through previous commands - Type part of a command and use the up/down arrows to search through commands that start with what you’ve typed

 Command-Line Window